 If you post content without an image, it’s not going to rank as high.
 It has to have any kind o multimedia in it.

-Add at least one image or a video in your content.
+Add at least one image or a video to your content.
 In long-form content, there’s room for many images and a couple of videos.
-An image at every 200 – 300 words least would do the job.
+An image at every 200 – 300 words at least would do the job.

 Learn more about creating images and image SEO:

 - 17+ Stunning Sites To Find FREE Stock Images For Your Blog Posts